DXHeroes/knowledge-base-content/practices/lock-file.md

 **TL;DR**

-A practice in our DX Scanner called LockFileIsPresent verifies if your source repository contains a lock file.
-Why you should always commit the lock files to your repository?
-Read more!
+Why does your source repository should always contain a lock file?
+The package managers would miss important imformation about installed packages without a lock file.
+It may result to installing two different modules from the same dependency definition.

 ## What Is a Lock File

-LockFileIsPresent is our DX Scanner practice that tells you if your source repository contains a lock file.
 Many people decide to ignore the lock files and they do not commit it to Git.
 What is a lock file and why should your repository contain one?

-A lock file contains important information about installed packages and it should always be committed into your [Package Manager](/practices/package_management) source repositories.
+A lock file contains important information about installed packages and it should always be committed into your [Package Manager](/practices/package-management) source repositories.
 Not committing the lock file to your source control results in installing two different modules from the same dependency definition.

 **A lock file:**